keninayoung/Voynich_Pipeline/README.md

 ---

 ## Acknowledgments
+This work utilizes EVA transcriptions from voynich.nu as the base text for glyph analysis.
+We acknowledge and thank the Voynich manuscript research community, particularly Rene Zandbergen and Gabriel Landini, for their invaluable contributions to transcription standards and open resources.

 Special thanks to the interdisciplinary community of linguists, historians, and AI researchers who have contributed insights into the Voynich mystery.
 This analysis pays homage to Trotula de' Ruggiero - a 12th-century physician whose pioneering work in women's health continues to inspire scientific rediscovery.